The Future of Fund Management is your chance to join the chief executives and directors leading change across the investment management industry.

 Opposing the motion:

-More than 100 delegates are already registered from the world’s leading Fund Management firms.
-Attending companies include:
+More than 100 delegates registered for the 2016 event from the world’s leading Fund Management firms.
+Companies represented include:

 - Aberdeen Asset Management